 Above is the view from the kitchen into the kitchenette area.
 The french doors you see toward the left lead to our deck.
 The doorway directly behind the table goes into our powder room and laundry room area.

-Back to the kitchen…the open doorway toward the right side of the picture above leads to our formal living room, or what we use as the playroom.
+The open doorway toward the right side of the picture above leads to our formal living room, or what we use as the playroom.
 AKA the hottest mess in the house at any given time.

 Now let’s get down to the nitty-gritty numbers.
 Here are the expenses we incurred, and items used to offset costs for this DIY kitchen remodel:

-DIY Kitchen Remodel Sources & Expenses
+DIY Kitchen Remodel Sources:

 - Primer – $70